-Why would you make an item when you can just buy it at the mall or online already completed?
+Why would you make an item if you could just buy it in the mall or online, which is already completed?

-	This is a good question, but perhaps one you already know the answer to.
+This is a valid question, but perhaps you already know the answer.
 Deep down.

 A product we have purchased:

 • Has no history or connection to us